 Located in the 6th arrondissement in Paris, on a busy street near Montparnasse, JR apartment hadn’t been restored in over 40 years.
 The project was completed by Nicolas Schuybroek Architects, an architecture and interior design practice based in Brussels, Belgium.
+His use of warm and welcoming neutral tones create space for creativity and allow decorative objects to become focal points.
+After all, it’s all in the detail.

 From the architect: We completely transformed the layout, inverting the location of the kitchen with that of the bathroom and created a large living space from what had been three small rooms.
 At its heart is the kitchen, wrapped in brushed oak paneling with a sculptural marble counter at its center and a glass partition to let in natural light.